rickchau90/ELK-Stack-Project1/README.md

 - Update the __config file___ file to include the ELK server IP address
 - Run the playbook, and navigate to the ELK GUI to check that the installation worked as expected.
 Navigate to system logs and docker container metrics and click on check data to see if the server is working properly

-Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_ playbook files list out a series of actions whereas configuration files are used to indicate services should be created.
+Playbook files list out a series of actions whereas configuration files are used to indicate services should be created.
+Copy the playbook files into the ansible server because the ansible server also holds all of the configuration files that are used when running a playbook.
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ update the playbook file to specify which machines to run the playbook on.
+In order to make ansible run a playbook on a specific machine, update the playbook file to specify which machines to run the playbook on.
 This is done by changing hosts to match the correct group and remote_user to match the user id of that machine
-- _Which URL do you navigate to in order to check that the ELK server is running?

 Navigate to your ELK public IP on its open port (in this case port 5601) to see if the the app is running.
 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+Some important docker commands sudo docker start (start the container) sudo docker attach (connect to the container) docker container list -a (shows list of containers on the machine) sudo docker cp KEYFILE.pem <container name>:/destination path (copies key to container to folder destination)

+Some important ansible commands ansible -m ping all --key-file KEYFILE.PEM (pings all servers created with KEYFILE.PEM) ansible-playbook -i hosts PLAYBOOK.YML --key-file KEYFILE.pem (runs playbook file to all servers with KEYFILE.pem)